Frequently asked questions

 Is there a subscription?

-No. ChipVault is a single one-time purchase that unlocks the app forever on all your devices via Family Sharing.
+No. ChipVault is a single one-time purchase that unlocks the app forever on the buyer's Apple ID.
 A 20-day free trial lets you try everything before buying.
 We will never add a subscription tier.

 What iPhones are supported?

 iPhone 7 or later, running iOS 17 or later.
-Core NFC's NFCTagReaderSession API is required for direct DESFire APDU communication.
+The iPhone's NFC hardware is required to communicate with DESFire cards.

 Can I use ChipVault on my iPad?

-Not currently. iPads don't have the NFC reader hardware required for Core NFC tag sessions.
+Not currently. iPads don't have the NFC reader hardware required to read DESFire cards.
 ChipVault is iPhone-only by necessity.

 What about Android?